 • If you don’t properly manage your distribution network, your brand image can suffer

-• You have less control of the customer experience, how your products are positioned, and over your brand communication
+• You have less control over the customer experience, how your products are positioned, and your brand communication

 • Several distributors can create intra-brand price competition

-With ecommerce, you operate your own ecommerce website and sell directly to consumers.
-Some handle their own logistics while others outsource it to a third party.
+With ecommerce, you operate your ecommerce website and sell directly to consumers.
+Some handle their own logistics, while others outsource it to a third party.

 The advantages of this approach include: